shabaz123/audio_amplifier/README.md

 All construction related information is contained in the Audio Amplifier PDF Guide [(click here to download the PDF guide to your PC)](https://raw.githubusercontent.com/shabaz123/audio_amplifier/main/audio-amp-project.pdf)

-To use the amplifier, you can use an electret mic element if desired, and a little loudspeaker.
+To use the amplifier, you can attach an electret mic element if desired, and a little loudspeaker.
 I used an 8-ohm speaker, but you'll get better results if you can find a higher impedance speaker (for instance, 64 ohm would be more ideal).

 <img width="100%" align="left" src="doc-board-overview.jpg">